Intersection and Union Hierarchies of Deterministic Context-Free Languages and Pumping Lemmas: Proof of the First Pumping Lemma for DCFL[ ]

-\begin{lemma} For any 1dpda $M$, there exists an $\varepsilon$-1dpda $N$ such that, for any input string $x$, there is an appropriate $\varepsilon$-enhanced string $\hat{x}$ for which $M$ accepts (resp., rejects) $x$ iff $N$ accepts (resp., rejects) $\hat{x}$.
+\begin{lemma} For any $n$-state 1dpda $M$ with stack alphabet size $m$ and push size $e$, there exists an $\varepsilon$-1dpda $N$ with the same $n,m,e$ such that, for any input string $x$, there is an appropriate $\varepsilon$-enhanced string $\hat{x}$ for which $M$ accepts (resp., rejects) $x$ iff $N$ accepts (resp., rejects) $\hat{x}$, where $x$ is obtainable from $\hat{x}$ by deleting all $\varepsilon$ in $\hat{x}$.
 Moreover, $\hat{x}$ is uniquely determined from $x$ and $M$.
 In this case, $\hat{x}$ is said to be \emph{induced} from $x$ by $M$.
-In addition, $N$ can be made to be in an ideal shape. \end{lemma}
+In addition, if $M$ is in an ideal shape, then $N$ can be made to be in an ideal shape as well. \end{lemma}

-\begin{proof} Let $M$ be any 1dpda.
-By Lemma \ref{ideal-shape}, we can assume that $M$ is in an ideal shape.
+\begin{proof} Let $M$ denote any $n$-state 1dpda with stack alphabet size $m$ and push size $e$.
 The desired machine $N$ is defined as follows.
-On any input, if $M$ makes a non-$\varepsilon$-move, then $N$ simulates this single step.
-On the contrary, in the case where $M$ makes an $\varepsilon$-move, if $N$ reads a symbol $\varepsilon$ on an input tape, then $N$ simulates $M$'s move and then moves its tape head to the right; otherwise, $N$ enters a rejecting state.
-This forces an input string to match $M$'s $\varepsilon$-moves and thus ensures the uniqueness of $\hat{x}$.
-We then define an $\varepsilon$-enhanced string $\hat{x}$ so that $N$ always reads $\varepsilon$ whenever $M$ makes an $\varepsilon$-move.
-By the above constructions of $N$ and $\hat{x}$, it is obvious that $N$ is also in an ideal shape. \end{proof}
+On any $\varepsilon$-enhanced input string, whenever $M$ makes a non-$\varepsilon$-move, $N$ simulates this single step.
+To simulate $M$'s $\varepsilon$-move, if $N$ can read a symbol $\varepsilon$ on an input tape, then $N$ simulates $M$'s move and then moves its tape head to the right; otherwise, $N$ instantly enters a rejecting state.
+This forces the input string to match $M$'s $\varepsilon$-moves and thus ensures its uniqueness.
+We then define an $\varepsilon$-enhanced string so that $N$ reads $\varepsilon$ exactly when $M$ makes an $\varepsilon$-move.
+If $M$ is in an ideal shape, then the above transformation of $M$ together with an associated $\varepsilon$-enhanced string makes $N$ be in an ideal shape. \end{proof}

-It is thus possible to partition an entire stack history into consecutive turns, as shown in Fig.~\ref{fig:turn-partition}.
+The ideal shape condition of a 1dpda or an $\varepsilon$-1dpda makes it possible to partition an entire stack history into consecutive turns, as shown in Fig.~\ref{fig:turn-partition}.
 We call such a partition a \emph{turn partition}.